innateessence/innateessence/README.md

 * 💫 JavaScript - 2019
 * ✨ Typescript - 2023

-### Honorable mentions
+### Honorable mention(s)

 * Between roughly 2017-2021 I was diving deep into the Linux world.
-Spending a lot of time configuring system(s) from scratch.
+* I spent a lot of time configuring system(s) from scratch to suit a wide range of use cases.
 * Check out my [public dotfiles repo](https://github.com/innateessence/dotfiles) to infer some details.

 ### Notes for recruiters and hiring managers